strokinmasi/algorithm_visualizer/DEVLOG.md

 current goals, updated with every future log update :>

-- need to implement depth-first search next
+- need to implement A* searching algorithm
 - need to implement material-ui

 # LOGS